-- To configure the X and Y axes so that they intersect at 0,0, Select both Bottom and Left icon in the left panel of the Axis Dialog.
+- To configure the X and Y axes so that they intersect at 0,0.
+Double-click on the X axis to open the Axis dialog, go to the Line and Ticks tab, select both Bottom and Left icon in the left panel of the Axis Dialog.
 Set Axis Position to At Position = 0.

 - Click OK to close the dialog.
 Delete the Axis titles, and then select the two line groups separately to set Width to 2 both using the style toolbar.
 Then, the graph will looks like: